Life is not a problem to be solved but a mystery to be lived.

 Do you see this opportunistic pink flower, peaking her way around the croton plant?
 She volunteered herself into this pot, with no help from me, the gardener.
 She just showed up, feisty and gutsy, showing off her colors after surviving a harsh winter.
 And she grabbed my attention, reminding me to expect the unexpected.

 Some of the best years of my childhood were spent on the family farm in Southern New Jersey, not too far from the lush Pine Barrens, teeming with wildlife.
 Adjacent to the farm was, and still is, an obscure country lane, appropriated named, Unexpected Road.
 As a child I moseyed down the long stretch countless times, going as far as my parents would allow, to the edge of the thick woods, where sentries of trees guarded the stuff of my dreams.
-I believed hidden in the dark woods, where Unexpected Road turned and disappeared, were the answers to all my why-questions, and the mounting mysteries swimming in my young impressionable mind.
+Hidden in the shadows were the answers to all my why-questions, and the mounting mysteries swimming in my young impressionable mind.

 These days, when I visit The Farm, I never miss an opportunity to take another long pensive look down Unexpected Road, still unpaved and still inviting me to the edge of the woods, and to the far side of my thoughts.
 But Unexpected Road continues to protect its secrets.
 Ok, I think.
 Keep your riddles.
 Remain mysterious.
 I can almost hear its reply: isn’t that the point, the lure of the unknown?